programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Using Natural Language Processing

 This lesson presents a reproducible workflow for interpreting AI tool licence agreements through Natural Language Processing (NLP): the field of digital research involving interaction between computers and human language (Stryker & Holdsworth, n.d.).
 NLP encompasses tasks such as text analysis, translation, and parts-of-speech tagging, used here to extract key terms and clauses in AI terms and conditions.
-This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides a walkthrough for you to develop institutional AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
-Our lesson focuses on terms associated with AI tool use, however connects these issues to broader contracts and licences negotiated by libraries, for instance database agreements.
+This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides a walkthrough for you to develop your own institutional AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
+Our lesson focuses on terms associated with AI tool use, however connects these issues to broader contracts and licences negotiated by libraries, for instance database and data sharing agreements.

-This process included reading current guidance in approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), as well as extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
+The language used in our dictionary was informed by reading current guidance on approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), as well as extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
 Therefore, our dictionary, accessible as part of this lesson through Zenodo [^1], attempts to closely fit with current contractual language.
 Without this tailoring of NLP approaches, we risk extracting non-relevant language, instead of interpreting potentially problematic terms associated with extractive or risky AI use.
+However, though reiteratively refined and discussed, our dictionary is likely to extract some non-relevant clauses, and will not fully generalise to every AI licence.
+Therefore, we provide a corpus of AI tool licences, actively being considered by the University of Buffalo, through Estrada's project involvement, but also seek to scale down our lesson to work on individual licences, supporting solo librarians in interpreting AI terms and conditions, as well as whole copyright and licensing teams.

-Though reiteratively refined, our dictionary is likely to still extract some non-relevant clauses, and will not fully generalise to every AI licence, due to variability, forming one limitation of this lesson.
-The ESAC agreements used to construct our NLP dictionary are from non-AI providers, instead they consist mainly of publishing contracts from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
-That said, ESAC’s registry of licence agreements ranges in geographical jurisdiction and provides a way to generalise our dictionary construction beyond a purely Anglo-American context.
+Another limitation is that the ESAC agreements used to construct our NLP dictionary are from non-AI providers, due to open availability, and instead consist of publishing contracts from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
+That said, ESAC’s registry of licence agreements ranges in geographical jurisdiction, thereby providing a way to generalise our dictionary construction beyond a purely Anglo-American context.

-Lastly, this lesson ends with a discusson from the Authors’ own positionality and intellectual property expertise, by providing human translations for a sample of our extracted clauses.
-This not only evaluates our NLP approach, considering whether returned terms and conditions are truly red flags, but offers a reflective review of the process and legalistic terms surrounding AI use within libraries.
+Lastly, this lesson ends with a discusson from the Authors’ own positionality as librarians and digital researchers, and provides a human review of our extracted red flags from the corpus constructed by Estrada.
+This not only evaluates our NLP approach, considering whether returned terms and conditions are truly red flags, but offers a reflective review of affordances and limitations of our process in supporting critical AI use within libraries.

 ## Some Disclaimers …